 Since many therapies represent new treatment approaches, it is important that the animals adhere to strict protocol guidelines to minimize the possibility of side effects.

-Most often, clients will visit the Foster Hospital for Small Animals at Cummings Veterinary Medical Center for multiple appointments.
+Most often, clients will visit the Cummings Veterinary Medical Center for multiple appointments.
 At each of these visits, we will keep your family veterinarian updated and share the progress of your pet.
 Most clinical trials will include a patient diary that will be sent home with you on enrollment day so you can chronicle how your pet is handling the treatment and any side effects associated with treatment.
 This diary can also be used to help track medications and other study-related activities.

 When you return for visits with your completed diary, a member of the team (veterinary technician and/or veterinarian) will come out to the reception area, speak with you about how your pet is feeling, document any side effects and let you know what will be happening at this current visit.
 Your pet will then be taken back into the hospital for the procedure(s) that need to be performed.
 If it is a procedure that will take an extended amount of time, you will have the option of waiting on campus or leaving with a general idea of when to return.